 G. Complete Participation Requirement

-In accordance with IHSA By-law 6.041, a school shall not enter a team in the Team Chess State Tournament unless the team will compete in all rounds of competition.
+In accordance with IHSA By-law 6.041, a school shall not enter a team in the Team Chess state series unless the team will compete in all rounds of competition.

 H. Online List of Participants